August 6th, 2026

 Are small dental practices targets, or just large groups and insurers?

 Both.
 Large groups and insurers produce the biggest headline counts because they aggregate the most data, but small practices are breached constantly through the same phishing and vendor-compromise routes.
-One Indianapolis practice hit by ransomware in 2020 concealed the incident for roughly two years and was fined $350,000 by the state attorney general.
+Westend Dental, an Indianapolis practice hit by MedusaLocker ransomware in 2020, concealed the incident, telling state investigators it was an accidental hard-disk format rather than an attack, and was fined $350,000 by the Indiana Attorney General in a 2025 consent order.
+The cover-up, not the breach itself, drove the penalty.
 Size determines the headline number, not the risk of being hit.

 What is the single most effective defense against these breaches?

 Phishing-resistant multifactor authentication on every account, because compromised identities are the common thread.
-Microsoft Research measured MFA blocking over 99.22% of account compromise attacks.
+Microsoft Research measured MFA reducing the risk of account compromise by 99.22% across the population it studied, and by 98.56% where credentials had already leaked.
 It is not the only control you need, but most of the breaches above involved an identity that MFA, properly implemented, would have protected.
 Pair it with endpoint detection, immutable backups, and vendor access controls for a real program.

 Posted in Dental Cybersecurity